All The Hand Embroidery Supplies You Need to Get Started

 Last on the list of hand embroidery supplies is optional but really nice.
 I just love a delicious cup of coffee or tea to enjoy while I work.

-Once you have your essential hand embroidery supplies on hand hop on over to my other posts to help you get started.
+Once you have your essential hand embroidery supplies on hand hop on over to my other posts for more tutorials.

 I hope this list is helpful and simple enough to keep you from feeling overwhelmed.
 I learned all of the basics to get started on my own and it really didn't take long to gather up my supplies so I think it will be low stress for you too, especially now that you have a list to check off.